Stages of Narcissistic Abuse + Cycle Chart

 Honestly, I’ve tried talking it out and reliving the abuse, I’ve tried dealing with it on my own and I’ve tried researching the heck out of narcissism to try and heal my deep trauma.
 None of that worked.
 In fact, my PTSD was getting worse by the day and panic attacks were starting to creep in and totally derailing me.

+I was desperate and knew I had to try something, which is when I followed the word-of-mouth recommendation and made a booking with Selena (an energy healer).
 Through her, the deep wounding that was stuck inside of me was able to be released.
 The process is much quicker than traditional therapy and I saw massive shifts after every single session.

 Pin It